<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Not all loss is due to theft.
 A surprising amount of shrink comes from simple, unintentional human error.
 These are operational mistakes that happen when procedures aren't clear or followed correctly.
 Think of things like incorrect pricing at the register, misplaced inventory, receiving errors, or damage to products that isn't properly recorded.
 These small mistakes can add up to a big financial hit over time.
 Strong operational processes, clear training, and diligent inventory control and warehouse management are critical for minimizing these preventable losses and keeping your records accurate.
 Without them, you’re essentially flying blind.

-Vendor and Supply Chain Issues
+Spotting Vendor Fraud and Supply Chain Gaps

 Your store isn't an island.
 Loss can happen long before a product ever reaches your sales floor.
 Issues within the supply chain, including problems with vendors, can be a hidden source of shrink.
 This could be vendor fraud, where a fake supplier scams you, or it could be errors from your legitimate partners, like short-shipping an order but billing for the full amount.
 Damaged goods during transit are another common problem.
 A solid loss prevention plan must extend beyond your four walls to include your entire logistics and distribution network, ensuring you have checks and balances at every step of the way.